catspeed-cc/invidious/README.md

 ## token updater script notes (po_token and visitor_data)

-This branch now has the token updater script.
+This branch now has the token updater script from myself (mooleshacat).
 You can install it by:
 - ```cd scripts```
 - Install dependencies ```./install-update-tokens-cron-deps.sh``` (git, wget, curl, nvm)
 - Test run ```./update-tokens-cron.sh "/path/to/invidious/config.yml" "" ""```